weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   1. Install Docker Machine and Weave
   2. Setup Weave onto a single VM on VirtualBox
   3. Deploy a basic _"Hello, Weave!"_ application
-  4. Enable {{ weavedns }} to discover the Weave-attached Docker containers on the network.
+  4. Enable {{ weavedns }} to discover the Weave-attached Docker containers on the network
-  5. Communicate with your app and send a message from one container to another using the Docker API {{ weaveproxy }}.
+  5. Communicate with your app and send a message from one container to another using shell commands

 This tutorial uses very simple UNIX tools, and it doesn't require any programming skills.